-Since then Corethics has been a strong advocate for raising the profile of this local solution to create access to clean #waterforbali (add link to donate page).
+Since then Corethics has been a strong advocate for raising the profile of this local solution to create access to clean #Water4Bali.
 We are committed to ensuring access to clean water is not just for the wealthy but reaches the poor too.

 Thankfully, I learned of the incredible local solutions such as Bye Bye Plastic Bags and Trash Hero.
 These initiatives are working to combat a cultural shift in waste, a movement to reduce the sale of single-use plastic, to reduce plastics in ceremonies, and in local markets.

-“there is a lesser known, almost invisible threat to clean #waterforbali”
+“There is a lesser-known, almost invisible threat to clean #Water4Bali”

 When we think of water pollution we almost always think of plastic.
-But, there is a lesser-known, almost invisible threat to clean #waterforbali.
+But, there is a lesser-known, almost invisible threat to clean #Water4Bali.
 That is chemical pollution.

 I met with Cat Wheeler, author of Bali Daze: Freefall off the Tourist Trail, and we spoke of the incredible craftsmanship and artistry of the Balinese people.
 While something we admired together, it is also something the fashion industry admires too, especially Australian designers wanting to manufacture offshore.
 In Denpasar, the capital of Bali, there are at least 200 unregistered textiles factories alone.
 Across the south of Bali, homes are transformed into factories and it is estimated that thousands exist.
 Why is this important?